Creating a list of processing activities

 6. maintain the electronic VVT regularly

 These are some of the first steps to put a company on the path to data protection compliance.
-Other factors can include service provider audits or conducting employee training to minimize the risk of a data breach.
+Other factors can be service provider audits or the implementation of employee training to minimize the risk of a data breach.
+Data breach to minimize.

 Article 30 GDPR: What are the penalties for violations?

-The supervisory authorities are authorized to impose significant fines on controllers or processors.
+The supervisory authorities are authorized to impose substantial fines on those responsible for the Processing to impose fines on controllers or processors.
 Fines can be imposed for a variety of infringements, e.g. for non-compliance with Article 30 GDPR.
 In this case, fines of up to €10,000,000 or up to two percent of the previous year's global turnover, whichever is higher, may be imposed.

 Can the new Californian CPRA regulation be compared with Article 30 GDPR?

-One of the CPRA's most far-reaching provisions, 1798.185(a)(15), is similar to Article 30 of the GDPR in that it requires businesses to conduct annual cybersecurity audits and "periodic" risk assessments if the business' "processing of consumers' personal information poses a significant risk to the privacy or security of consumers."
-In determining whether the processing poses "a significant risk", the CPRA identifies two factors to consider.
+One of the most far-reaching provisions of the CPRA, 1798.185(a)(15), is similar to Article 30 GDPR in that it requires companies to conduct annual cybersecurity audits and "regular" risk assessments if the "Processing personal data of consumers by the company poses a significant risk to the privacy of consumers.
+Privacy or consumer safety".
+When determining whether the Processing "a significant risk", the CPRA identifies two factors that need to be considered.
 Firstly, the size and complexity of the business; secondly, the nature and scope of the processing activities.

-The main difference is that the CPRA also requires a company to regularly submit a risk assessment to the California Privacy Protection Agency (CPPA) in relation to its processing of personal data.
+The main difference is that the CPRA also requires a company to submit a regular risk assessment to the California Privacy Protection Agency (CPPA) regarding its Processing of personal data.

 Final thoughts: What should you do next regarding Article 30 GDPR?